 While buying a home is a dream for many Americans, it’s not uncommon for financial struggles to result in homeowners losing their property.
 Expenses like astronomical medical bills and credit card debt can make paying regular mortgage payments insurmountable.
-If you’re currently unable to follow through with the terms of your lending agreement, you’ll benefit from speaking to a Baltimore bankruptcy foreclosure lawyer from Belsky, Weinberg & Horowitz, LLC.
+If you’re currently unable to follow through with the terms of your lending agreement, you’ll benefit from speaking to a Baltimore bankruptcy foreclosure lawyer from Belsky & Horowitz, LLC.

 According to the Federal Deposit Insurance Corporation (FDIC), the federal agency that insures deposits in U.S. banks and thrift associations in the event of institutional failures, one out of every 200 homes will be foreclosed on.
 This means that approximately every three months, 250,000 new families enter into foreclosure.
-Foreclosure not only costs a family their home, but it also imposes thousands of dollars in direct costs on local government agencies.
+This not only costs a family their home, but it also imposes thousands of dollars in direct costs on local government agencies.

 Foreclosure is a legal process that allows a lender to take control of a property, evict a homeowner, and sell the home if the owner is unable to make full principal and interest payments on their mortgage.
 The terms that the homeowner has to abide by are stipulated in their mortgage contract.
 Defaulting on the contract gives the mortgage lender the right to foreclose on the property.

 When a borrower fails to make a loan or mortgage payment on time, the loan becomes delinquent.
 If the borrower fails to make a payment at all, that’s when a default occurs.
 Approximately three to six months after a homeowner misses a mortgage payment, assuming payments are still delinquent and the homeowner has not made up any missed payments within the established grace period, the lender will begin the foreclosure process.